unipieslab/SecureHLS/SCA_Tool/README.md

 # SCA_Tool - Side-Channel Analysis Attack and Analysis Platform

-The platform enables users to automatically perform trace acquisition regarding power consumption as well as Side-Channel Analysis (SCA) attacks on a programmed _ChipWhisperer_ platform (`CW305 Artix FPGA` Target).
+The platform enables users to automatically perform trace acquisition regarding power consumption as well as Side-Channel Analysis (SCA) attacks on a programmed _ChipWhisperer_ platform (CW305 Artix FPGA Target).
 The trace acquisition is performed using a _Siglent SDS2352X-E_ oscilloscope, which is remotely configured through the platform’s script.

+_Note_: Data are not included in this repository.
+The capabilities of the tool were used to extract the experimental results for the following publication :

+Koufopoulou, Amalia-Artemis, et al. "Security and Reliability Evaluation of Countermeasures implemented using High-Level Synthesis."
+2022 IEEE 28th International Symposium on On-Line Testing and Robust System Design (IOLTS).
+IEEE, 2022.

 ## Prerequisites